mbbroberg/mbbroberg.github.io/README.md

 # mbbroberg.github.io

-A simple site extended from [this Jekyll theme](http://sergiokopplin.github.io/indigo/).
+A reasonably simple site extended from [this Jekyll theme](http://sergiokopplin.github.io/indigo/).
 If you'd like to extend your own, I recommend starting with the original theme.

-## How to:

-(From the original repo and references I will use)
+There be dragons here 🐉.

+## Notes to self

+If you are running Jekyll locally, update some things:

+- This runs with updated versions of Ruby (2.6.3 worked well)
+- Use [rbenv](https://github.com/rbenv/rbenv) to manage local environments
+- Serve it up with `bundle install` and `bundle exec jekyll serve --watch --force_polling --livereload`

+### What's in the box? 📦

+Here are links from the original project:

 - Article: How to Install Jekyll - by [Arti Annaswamy](https://github.com/aannasw).
 [Part 1](http://artiannaswamy.com/build-a-github-blog-part-1) and [Part 2](http://artiannaswamy.com/build-a-github-blog-part-2)
 - [Emojis in the projects list?](https://github.com/sergiokopplin/indigo/issues/72)